 You may want to choose your goal weight based on what feels right considering your height, your frame size, your job, your level of daily activity, your age, and consider any of factors you think may affect your food intake.
 Obviously, I’m not a doctor or even a nutritionist so I’m telling you this based on what works for me.
 I really can’t guarantee if it will work for you but I feel like no matter what it’s a healthy habit and worth trying!

 I’m also a fan of the 80/20 rule.
 Ever heard of it?
 It’s pretty simple and easy to remember and follow.
 80% of the time you eat low-calorie nutritious foods.
 20% of the time… you satisfy your cravings.
 So it gives you room to “cheat” a little but then the calorie counting keeps you on track.

 Ever tried either one?
 Let me know how it worked for you.

-Side note: Do you just love my mint green vintage cake stand??
+I love making cakes pretty and have several cake stands.
+My favorite thought is my mint green vintage cake stand!
 It was one of those things I just had to have.
 That color.
 Is it mint?
 Jade?
 Don’t know, don’t care just love it.
 Let me give you one tip though.
 If you are really into bundt cakes and love this cake stand as much as I do, I’d recommend going with a small bundt cake mold since the glass top is not very tall.
 Or choose a cake stand with a large glass top and a diameter that matches your bundt pan.